brentley/ecsworkshop/content/local-testing/crystal.md

 ecs-cli local create --task-def-remote $(aws ecs list-task-definitions | jq -r '.taskDefinitionArns[] | select(contains ("ecsdemo-crystal"))')
 ```

+#### Service Discovery

-## To follow our service discovery namespace for consistency, let's change the name of the service to use the service domain as we do in ecs
+- To follow our service discovery namespace for consistency, let's change the name of the service to use the service domain as we do in ecs

 ```
 sed -i 's/ecsdemo-crystal:/ecsdemo-crystal.service:/g' docker-compose.ecs-local.*